PdxCodeGuild/Full-Stack-Day-Class/practice/rain.md

 # Practice: Rain

+Save your solution in a Python file in `practice/` in a branch and make a GitHub pull request all named `rain`.

 The city of Portland has rain gauges that keep track of rainfall.
 [A website](http://or.water.usgs.gov/non-usgs/bes/) has text data tables the history of all the daily measurements at these gauges.